PATRICK079/LOAN_DEFAULT_PREDICTION/README.md

 2. Give recommendations to financial instutions  on the important features to consider wheen a client is  applying for a loan.
 3. Deploy the final classification model to API and streamlit web application

+# Business Statement

+A financial institution is experiencing a significant increase in loan defaults, resulting in substantial financial losses.
+They need a robust system to identify potential defaulters in advance, enabling them to make more informed lending decisions and mitigate financial risks and they have hired me as a machine learning engineer to build a system for them

 # Data Dictionary

   The dataset encompasses of over 14 inputs and a target with over 200+ observations(points).
 These include: